Domestic Workers and Permanent Residence for Caregivers in Canada

 Domestic Workers (Nannies)

-Essentially, a domestic worker who will be working full time at their employer’s household in Canada would qualify as a “business visitor” through application of R187(3) (a) and (b) and may enter as such.
-The key to approval depends on their ability to prove to a visa officer that they are a temporary resident and a domestic servant of the employer who is relocating to Canada for a short term (e.g. as a worker or business visitor).
+A domestic worker in Canada is one who will be working full time at their employer’s household in our country and would qualify as a “business visitor” through the application of R187(3) (a) and (b) and may enter as such.
+The key to approval depends on their ability to prove to a visa officer that they are a temporary resident and a domestic servant of the employer who is relocating to Canada for a short term (e.g., as a worker or business visitor).
 Although there is no regulation that defines “short-term,” it is usually less than six months.
-Moreover, to qualify as a business visitor the applicant’s remuneration must come in large part from outside Canada.
+Moreover, to qualify as a business visitor, the applicant’s remuneration must come in large part from outside Canada.

 The practice in the US is similar to Canada’s when it comes to domestic workers; a B-1 visa may be issued to domestic employees, also known as personal servants or domestic servants.
 Foreign diplomats or official representatives can have their domestic servants accompany them with A-3 or G-5 visas, depending on their official status in the US.
-Certain conditions, however, must be met (e.g. purpose of trip; remaining for a set period of time; showing evidence of compelling social and economic ties abroad; maintaining a residence outside the US; etc.).
+Certain conditions, however, must be met (e.g., purpose of trip; remaining for a set period; showing evidence of compelling social and economic ties abroad; maintaining a residence outside the US; etc.)

 In addition, the employee must prove they have at least one year of work experience as a personal or domestic servant, and that an employer/employee relationship existed with the employer immediately prior to applying.
 The domestic servant may extend their visa to coincide with the duration of their employer’s temporary visa in the US as opposed to Canada, where durations of more than six months would normally require the domestic worker to obtain an LMIA-based work permit.